solehudin5699/memoize/README.md

 # memoize

-memoize is a simple javaScript library that provides memoization functionality.
+Simple javascript library that provides memoization functionality.
 By using memoization, you can cache the results of expensive function computations, enhancing application performance by avoiding repeated calculations.

 ## Features